Welcome to STUNT, the new competitive team sport derived from cheerleading!

 STUNT removes the crowd-leading element and focuses on the technical and athletic components of cheer, including partner stunts, pyramids, basket tosses, group jumps and tumbling.

-USA Cheer created STUNT as an opportunity for colleges, universities and high school to meet the strict Title IX requirements of a college sport, while still preserving traditional cheerleading.
-With more than 500,000 high school cheerleaders, STUNT will expand participation opportunities for young women at the collegiate level by providing and avenue for female athletes to use their cheerleading skill backgrounds in a new format.
+USA Cheer created STUNT as an opportunity to increase athletic opportunities for female athletes.
+In addition, it was designed in a way that colleges, universities and high schools can meet the strict Title IX requirements of a sport, while still preserving traditional cheerleading.
+With more than 500,000 high school cheerleaders, STUNT will expand participation opportunities for young women at the collegiate level by providing and avenue for female athletes to use their cheerleading skill backgrounds in a new sport.